-Below is the first chapter of Queen of Queens, which arrives to Amazon and Kindle Unlimited on January 19!
+Below is the first chapter of Queen of Queens, which is available as an ebook or paperback on Amazon and Kindle Unlimited!
 (You can read Chapter 2 next!)

 Check your email for more details and secret price drop info… And if you’re not getting my email updates, now’s your chance!
 You’ll get all kinds of freebies as well as a heads up about secret price drops and new releases.